goastler/windows/README.md

 - Application removal and system optimization
 - Network and security settings
 - Custom scripts and configurations
+- VirtIO driver integration into boot.wim and install.wim

 ### 3. Post-Installation Scripts
 - **setup.ps1**: System configuration and optimization